ReviewsProcessorsBest Budget CPUs In 2025

 Here are some of the most important aspects I took into consideration when coming up with my list of the Best Budget CPUs.

 • Intel vs AMD: When choosing the Best Budget CPUs, both Intel and AMD prevail in their respective categories.
-AMD’s non-x 5000 series GPUs compete directly against the 12th-generation ones from Intel, which means choosing between the two will mostly come down to personal preference and availability in your region.
+AMD’s 9000 series CPUs compete directly against Intel’s Arrow Lake (15th generation) ones, so choosing between the two will mostly come down to personal preference and availability in your region.

 • Overclocking: The overclocking capabilities of your processor play a considerable part in influencing the overall buying decision.
 Processors that come with an unlocked multiplier allow users to go beyond the stock speeds of the processor, which results in a performance increase.
 Some of the budget CPUs in our list come with an unlocked multiplier, providing users with decent overclocking headroom.